 Sales Forecast Guide by Toptal Research

 This simple sales forecasting guide from Toptal Research also includes a simple example that forms the basis of the guide.
-This simple visuals and data will give you a good idea of how you can put a sales forecast together and what it will look like.
+These simple visuals and data will give you a good idea of how you can put your sales forecasting efforts together and what it will look like.

-This example also shows that sales forecasts can be attractive – they don’t have to be boring columns of data, but you can bring your sales forecast to life with colourful visuals.
+This example also shows that you can attractively forecast sales and inform the sales teams.
+Sales forecasting doesn’t have to be boring columns of data, but you can bring your sales forecast to life with colorful visuals.

 Detailed Sales Forecast by Microsoft